SoapHttpClientProtocol.BeginInvoke Method (String, Object, AsyncCallback, Object)

 An array of objects containing the parameters to pass to the XML Web service.
 The order of the values in the array correspond to the order of the parameters in the calling method of the derived class.

 The delegate to call when the asynchronous invoke is complete.
-If callback is a null reference (Nothing in Visual Basic), the delegate is not called.
+If callback is null, the delegate is not called.

 Extra information supplied by the caller.